akka/akka/docs/src/main/paradox/scala/http/routing-dsl/directives/basic-directives/mapSettings.md

 ## Description

-Transforms the `RoutingSettings` with a `RoutingSettings ⇒ RoutingSettings` function.
+Transforms the @unidoc[RoutingSettings] with a `RoutingSettings ⇒ RoutingSettings` function.

 See also @ref[withSettings](withSettings.md) or @ref[extractSettings](extractSettings.md).